Kleene-Star/KleeneStar.Core/doc/kleenestar.priority.md

 When editing an existing priority, all properties are prefilled and can be adjusted.
 Changes are saved via the "Save" button, while "Cancel" discards all modifications.
 The interface provides clear feedback and supports consistent, auditable administration of priorities.

 The modals for creating and editing priorities are directly accessible from the priority management page.
-Changes have an immediate effect on classification logic and object processing—especially in interaction with workflows, SLA rules, and escalation mechanisms.
+Changes immediately influence the classification logic and object processing, particularly in relation to workflows, SLA rules, and escalation mechanisms.

 ```
 ╔WebAppPage════════════════════════════════════════════════════════════════════════════╗